 Raspberry Bread and Butter Pudding with White Chocolate

 Raspberry Bread and Butter Pudding with White Chocolate Chips is wonderful twist on a classic.
-The raspberry flavour works so well with the creamy custard bread pudding.
+The fresh raspberries works so well with the creamy custard bread pudding.
 This is an easy oven dessert and a family favourite recipe.
 Perfect for a hot dessert when you want a lighter pudding with fresh flavours.

 This is such a brilliant dessert and I can’t rave about it more.
 The lovely raspberry flavour mixed with the creamy custard and sweet white chocolate is heaven on earth.
 In the best pudding form.
 Bread and butter pudding is so easy to make and is a great way to use up bread which is drying out and not as great to eat.
 Fresh bread of course also works.
 I tend to like using it as the way to make sure we don’t waste any bread.